Why ZealPHP?

 The problem

-PHP's traditional request-per-process model (PHP-FPM, mod_php) is fundamentally incompatible with real-time, high-concurrency, and streaming use cases.
+In the traditional model (PHP-FPM, mod_php), the HTTP server is C — nginx or Apache.
+PHP is the worker that bridges in via FastCGI and exits per-request.
 Every request starts from scratch — no shared state, no persistent connections, no coroutines.
 Building a WebSocket server, streaming AI responses, or running background tasks requires leaving PHP entirely for Node.js, Go, or Python.
+ZealPHP collapses this: the HTTP server IS PHP, long-lived, with a coroutine per request.

 Existing async PHP solutions are either too low-level (raw Swoole, ReactPHP, AMPHP), framework-locked (Laravel Octane), or not native PHP (FrankenPHP, RoadRunner).
 None provide a full-stack, coroutine-native framework with a migration path for existing PHP apps.